GregSilverman/evaluate-it-jqm/README.md

-Cross platform mobile app built using Phonegap framework, JQM and HTML 5.
+Cross platform mobile app built using Phonegap framework, JQuery Mobile, Backbone.js, Require.js, Underscore.js and HTML 5.

-Use: Garden evaluation tool for <a href="http://www.metroblooms.org">Metro Blooms</a>
+Use: Garden evaluation tool developed for use by <a href="http://www.metroblooms.org">Metro Blooms</a>

 Platform: Android